Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 As orders came in, routes were continuously re-optimized in real time.
 Vehicle utilization increased dramatically, and idle capacity was minimized.

 This represents a critical shift: scaling output without scaling input.
+For e-commerce enterprises specifically, this capability is explored in depth in Locus’s guide to automating logistics operations for e-commerce giants.

 Use Case 3: Unifying Fragmented Logistics Networks